matt-halden/news-api/README.md

-# What is the project?
+# News API - Email Updates

 This app accesses news APIs about whatever news you want to see.